-- (1) This section applies to a contract- - (a) in force immediately before the transfer day; and - (b) to which WBWC is a party. - (2) On the transfer day, the following apply despite any provision of the contract- - (a) FCRC is taken to be a party to the contract instead of WBWC; - (b) FCRC assumes WBWC's liabilities and rights under the contract;
+- (1) This section applies to a contract- - (a) in force immediately before the transfer day; and - (b) to which WBWC is a party. - (2) On the transfer day, the following apply despite any provision of the contract- - (a) FCRC is taken to be a party to the contract instead of WBWC: - (b) FCRC assumes WBWC's liabilities and rights under the contract:

-- (c) a reference in the contract to WBWC is taken to be a reference to FCRC; - (d) changes to the contract that are necessary for, or incidental to, the matters in paragraphs (a) to (c) are taken to have been made. - (3) Subsection (2), or any thing done under it, does not- - (a) discharge or otherwise affect the contract or the performance of the contract by another party to it; or - (b) fulfil a condition allowing a person to terminate the contract or be released, wholly or partly, from the contract or a liability under it. - (4) If the advice or consent of, or giving notice to, a person would be necessary to give effect to any matter under subsection (2)- - (a) the advice is taken to have been obtained; and - (b) the consent or notice is taken to have been given. - (5) In this section-
+- (d) changes to the contract that are necessary for, or incidental to, the matters in paragraphs (a) to (c) are taken to have been made. - (3) Subsection (2), or any thing done under it, does not- - (a) discharge or otherwise affect the contract or the performance of the contract by another party to it; or - (b) fulfil a condition allowing a person to terminate the contract or be released, wholly or partly, from the contract or a liability under it. - (4) If the advice or consent of, or giving notice to, a person would be necessary to give effect to any matter under subsection (2)- - (a) the advice is taken to have been obtained; and - (b) the consent or notice is taken to have been given. - (5) In this section-